Open-Acidification/AlkalinityTitrator/README.md

 ## Current Development Note

-The most recent development in this project is the implementation of a UI State Machine framework (see the titration/utils/UIState folder for UI states implemented).
-While the UI State Machine framework has been fully implemented, the actual titration processes and routines have not been integrated with the UI State Machine (see GitHub Issues for further specifications).
+The most recent development in this project is the implementation of the titration device with the UI State Machine framework.
+The UI States still need to be implemented for the manual titration, settings, and prime pump (see GitHub Issues for further specifications).

 ## Setup and Installation